ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 This a list of client commands which may be available to you through your Archipelago client.
 You can execute these commands in your client window.

-The following commands are available in these clients: TextClient, SNIClient, FactorioClient, FF1Client.
+The following commands are available in the clients that use the CommonClient, for example: TextClient, SNIClient, etc.

 - `/connect <address:port>` Connect to the multi-world server at the given address.
 - `/disconnect` Disconnects you from your current session.